zachladin/SET_Northeast_Region_R_code/README.md

 # SET_Northeast_Region_R_code
-R markdown for analysis and reporting of surface elevation table (SET) and marker horizon data.
+Rmarkdown for analysis and reporting of surface elevation table (SET) and marker horizon data.